 - For FY 2015 the net position of the Authority is \$103.7 million.
-Of this amount, \$19.9 million may be used to cover current liabilities and anticipated operating needs in the 5 year plan.
+Of this amount, \$19.9 million may be used to cover current liabilities and anticipated operating needs in the five year plan.
 The PSTA Board of Directors committed \$10.9 million for two months of operating reserves, and \$9.0 million for capital asset replacement, other projects and for future operations. - Total assets increased by \$4.4 million or 3.4% in FY 2015.
-Current assets decreased by \$225.4 thousand or .5%, Capital assets increased by \$4.6 million or 5.8%.
-More details are reflected in the Statements of Cash Flows in this report. - The Authority's total net position increased by \$5.9 million or 6.1% from FY 2014.
-The increase is attributable to an increase in capital assets. - The change in liabilities at the close of the fiscal year reflects an increase of \$4.7 million or 19.1%.
-This change in liabilities is a result of a decrease in accounts payable and an increase in claims and liabilities. - ▶ Based on the most recent actuarial valuation as of September 30, 2015, prepared by the Authority's independent actuary, PSTA risk management liabilities for general liability and workers' compensation decreased by approximately \$538.0 thousand or 10.8% to \$4.5 million.
+Current assets decreased by \$225.4 thousand or 0.5%, and capital assets increased by \$4.6 million or 5.8%. - The change in liabilities at the close of the fiscal year reflects an increase of \$4.7 million or 19.1%.
+This change in liabilities is a result of a decrease in accounts payable and an increase in claims and liabilities.

-FISCAL YEAR 2014 FINANCIAL ANALYSIS OF THE AUTHORITY
+FISCAL YEAR 2015 FINANCIAL ANALYSIS OF THE AUTHORITY (CONTINUED)